bokkypoobah/GetStartedWithDevelopingInEthereum/README.md

 Example [contracts/ERC20Token.sol](contracts/ERC20Token.sol) deployed to Sepolia at [https://sepolia.etherscan.io/address/0x1e5df6db242d07cc40a37b634022c02f73a74d59](https://sepolia.etherscan.io/address/0x1e5df6db242d07cc40a37b634022c02f73a74d59#code)

-### View And Interact With Your ERC-20 Contract
+#### Exercise 1 - Step 6 - View And Interact With Your ERC-20 Token Contract

-View and interact with your ERC-20 token contract on [https://bokkypoobah.github.io/GetStartedWithDevelopingInEthereum/](https://bokkypoobah.github.io/GetStartedWithDevelopingInEthereum/)
+View your ERC-20 token contract on [https://bokkypoobah.github.io/GetStartedWithDevelopingInEthereum/](https://bokkypoobah.github.io/GetStartedWithDevelopingInEthereum/)

-Events below show:
+Create transactions like below:
-* Initial mint of 1,000,000 tokens to account1
+* Initial mint of 1,000,000 tokens to account1, when your ERC-20 token contract is deployed
 * Transfer of 10 tokens from account1 to account2
 * Transfer of 1 token from account1 to account2
 * account1 approves for account2 to spend 100 tokens
 * account2 transfers from account1 0.12345 tokens

 <kbd><img src="images/Exercise-ERC-20-1.png" /></kbd>